(Translate this site)

 "Sym, do you realize that I'm trying to give you something here?"

+Sym opened her eyes.
 "I do not understand.
 I thought you wanted physical contact between us to alleviate your discomfort stemming from our links."

 "Well, yeah, I do.
 I need that.
 Otherwise I just won't be able to stand many more links.
 But it's more than that.
 I want to give you something you've never had..."

 I didn't know exactly how to phrase what I meant.
-But I realized now something was missing here.
-Sym thought I wanted all this only for my own benefit.
+But I realized now something was missing here: Sym thought I wanted all this only for my own benefit.
 She didn't realize it would ruin it for me if she got nothing out of it.

 "Actually we are far less than thoughts, Jerry.
 Our existence hinges on the interference patterns among many fluctuations in the medium of the superverse--"